CNN TV

 The superlatives have long been exhausted and the cliches are too simplistic to capture the audacity of winning the European Championship, arguably the hardest competition in international football, by four clear goals against an Azzurri side bestowed with its own array of experienced superstars.

 But thrash them they did, and with a swagger too.
-Read the rest of this entry »
+FULL POST

 Filed under: Football